 1. Tracking resource output in terms of different metrics

-Measuring your resource utilization with respect to different metrics helps you get a comprehensive look of the utilization levels you have all across your project management cycle.
+Measuring your resource utilization with respect to different metrics helps you get a comprehensive look at the utilization levels you have all across your project management cycle.
 Some of the most advantages metrics you could use include:

 - Hours: The standard hours of work for employees are usually 8 hours a day (40 hours a week).
 As the most traditional metric for measuring output this is essential for both project tracking as well as operational purposes.

 - Full-time Equivalent (FTE):On an average, 8 hours day, 40 hours a week, equates to 1 FTE.
 FTE lets you measure resource capacity and project requirement on a unified scale.
 While you have to equate 100 hours of project work amongst your full timers and part timers based on their working hours separately, with FTE, you can simply assign it to 2.5 FTEs for a week.At the same time, when a project requirement states 2.5, you can safely assume that it requires 2.5 FTEs worth of work, for a week (Assuming your full-timers clock in 8 hours a day, 5 days a week.).

 - Percentage: Percentage is similar to hours in terms of measuring output.
 However, the percentage is all the more accurate when used to map long-term utilization of resources especially when they are involved in multiple projects.
 For example, if the same resource is on both Project A and B for a three month period, with A taking 6 out of his 8 hours, he is 80% involved in Project A and 20% in B.

 2. Track resource output in terms of different variables